syxanash/joshua_bot/SPIONCINO.md

 $ ruby bot.rb
 ```

+### PIR Sensor

+You can change the sensitivity of the PIR sensor by modifying the config property `spioncino/pir_sensor_threshold` inside `config.json`.
+By default it will be set to value `8`, lower the number the more sensitive is the PIR so it will detect movements more frequently.

 ## Usage

 Once everything is connected and the bot has been started, using the command `ruby bot.rb`, you should be able to talk to your bot.
 You could send some simple commands to verify it's up and running with `/ping`, the bot will reply with `pong`.